 ◘ Fig. F-35 Great Karoo near Laingsburg (South Africa) with succulent euphorbias, Rhigozum obovatum, Rhus burchellii and dwarf shrubs (photo: Breckle).

-Fig. F-36 Vegetation profile through a valley of the Upper Karoo near Fauresmith (South Africa).
+◘ Fig. F-36 Vegetation profile through a valley of the Upper Karoo near Fauresmith (South Africa).
 Plant cover structure conditioned by differences in soil.
-Scrubland with olea, rhus and euclea.
+Scrubland with Olea, Rhus and Euclea.

 The temperatures are always cool, hot days are few in the year.
 These strange conditions are caused by the cold Benguela current (water temperature 12 to 16°C).
 Above it lies a 600 m high layer of cold air with a fog bank, so that due to the inversion the warm easterly current does not reach the ground.
 Rather, a sea breeze sets in daily from the southwest, bringing the fog and cool air into the desert (Logan 1960, Besler 1972).

-Fig. F-37 A dense blanket of fog develops on the Peruvian-Chilean coast due to the effect of the cold Humboldt Current.
+◘ Fig. F-37 A dense blanket of fog develops on the Peruvian-Chilean coast due to the effect of the cold Humboldt Current.
 It is so saturated with moisture that water is exuded from it when it comes into contact with objects.
-This fog humidity leads to the development of fog-adapted flora on the fog coasts of the earth (Southwest Africa, Northwest Africa) (Photo: Rafiqpoor).
+This fog humidity leads to the development of fog-adapted flora on the fog coasts of the earth (Southwest Africa, Northwest Africa) (photo: Rafiqpoor).

 ◘ Fig. F-38 Climate diagram of Swakopmund in the Namib.
 Almost rainless area, but with 200 foggy days per year (not measurable precipitation).

 When the inversion layer is broken, thunderstorms form and rain falls, which is the case in very few years.
 Exceptions are rare, heavy rains only once or twice in a century, such as in 1934/35 with 140 mm of rain and in 1975/76 with over 100 mm and in 2006 and 2011 there was also abundant rainfall.
-The long-term annual mean of 16 mm for Swakopmund therefore means little (► Fig. F-38).
+The long-term annual mean of 16 mm for Swakopmund (other sources: 28mm) therefore means little (► Fig. F-38).

 The humidification of the soil by dew or fog is minimal, on average 0.2 mm, maximum 0.7 mm per day; the annual sum of fog precipitation of about 40 mm remains ineffective because the individual fog precipitations evaporate again without being stored by the soil.
-They benefit only the poikilohydric lichens and soil algae (◘ Fig. F-39b), which cover all the rocks in the fog zone with variegated colors when the humidity is high, as well as the window algae found on the underside of transparent quartz pebbles (► Fig. F-39a), where the fog moisture is retained longer.
+They benefit only the poikilohydric lichens and soil algae (◘ Fig. F-39b), which cover all the rocks in the fog zone with variegated colours when the humidity is high, as well as the window algae found on the underside of transparent quartz pebbles (► Fig. F-39a), where the fog moisture is retained longer.
 True mist plants, like the tillandsias in the Peruvian desert, which do not draw water from the soil, do not exist in the Namib.

 Only where the drifting mist collides with a rock face does water condense and penetrate deep into the crevices.
-There plants (mostly succulents, ◘ Fig. F-40) can gain a foothold.
+There plants (mostly succulents, ◘ Fig. F-40) can establish themselves.
 This is the case with the inselbergs that rise above the almost flat hull platform of the Namib.

 This hull plain rises with a gradient of 1:100 from the coast to the east and has a width of 100 km to the foot of the escarpment from the African highlands (Escarpment).
-The fogs are noticeable down to a depth of 50 km.
+The fogs are noticeable up to 50 km inland.
 They also contain droplets of seawater sprayed by the surf, which come to be deposited so that the soils of the outer Namib are brackish.

 Fig. F-39 In the Outer Namib in SW Africa, window algae occur here and there on the underside of quartz pebbles in the area of fog influence (a).
 Migratory lichens Omphalodium convolutum (b) are concentrated in depressions and gullies (photos: Breckle).